Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 - Healthy range: 14-16 (Patients in this range may be normal or have symptoms of patients in the low and high range, generally serum levels are helpful if they are low or high)

-- Low range: < 12 (these patients typically have the classic "adrenal fatigue" symptoms of crushing fatigue, sensation of feeling wired but tired, difficulty with sleep, have a racing mind, etc.)
+- Low range: < 12 (these patients typically have the classic "adrenal fatigue" symptoms of crushing fatigue, the sensation of feeling wired but tired, difficulty with sleep, have a racing mind, etc.)

 - High range: > 18 (these patients present with insulin resistance, difficulty losing weight, and signs/symptoms of androgen excess)